 Furthermore, para.
 1.37 of GSR Part 3 [2] states that "Security infrastructure and safety infrastructure need to be developed, as far as possible, in a well coordinated manner."
-Therefore, organizations involved in the design should be made aware of the commonalities and differences between safety and security so as to be able to factor both in the design, developing synergies between safety and security.
+Therefore, organizations involved in the design should be made aware of the commonalities and differences between safety and security so as to be able to factor both into the design, thus developing synergies between safety and security.